LIVING WITH MARFANS

 FACTS THAT I HAVE LEARNED:

-Through my research that I have done over the last 10 years, there are certain tests that can be done to evaluate many of my symptoms.
-Most of the tests that I had in the past do not relate to Marfan symptoms and the normal readings that have been received only address the average person not one with Marfans.
+Through my research that I have done over the last 21 years, there are certain tests that can be done to evaluate many of my symptoms.
+Most of the tests that I had in the past do not relate to Marfan symptoms and the normal readings that have been received only address the average person not one with Marfans or a related connective tissue disorder.

 The following is a listing, in outline form, of Marfan facts that relate to the syndrome and symptoms I experience, along with analysis and possible causes.
 I also am going to provide a list of tests that I have had as well as tests I most likely should take in the near future.

 • Marfans is a connective tissue disorder.
-Connective tissue is located in all organs of the body.
+Connective tissue is located in all organs and systems of our bodies.

 • Specific areas that are affected are: the bones, the ligaments, the eyes, the heart, the blood vessels, the lungs, the fibrous membrane covering the brain, and the spinal cord.

-• Connective tissue is weaker in Marfans people.
+• Connective tissue is weaker in Marfans people and other related disorders. (such as Loeys-Dietz and Ehlers-Danlos Syndromes)

 • Difficulty for tissues to heal and rebound.

 • Joint hypermobility causes tissue fragility.
-Hypermobility syndrome is linked to Marfans. (benign joints)
+Hypermobility syndrome is linked to Marfans and related connective tissue disorders. (benign joints)

 • Dural ectasia is present in a large percentage of Marfans people (even without back pain.
 More severe with age (36+).